danukarangith/Python-Tkinter-CRUD-Application/README.md

 # UserManager-Tkinter-MySQL

 A simple User Management System built with Python, Tkinter for the GUI, and MySQL as the database.
-This project implements basic CRUD (Create, Read, Update, Delete) operations to manage users in a database(finetune with ai).
+This project implements basic CRUD (Create, Read, Update, Delete) operations to manage users in a database.

 ## Features